Berima1/AfiYor/README.md

-# AfriBot - Your African AI Assistant 🌍
+# AfiYor - Your African AI Assistant 🌍

-AfriBot is the first AI assistant built specifically for Africa, powered by Ubuntu philosophy and designed to understand African business culture, mobile money systems, and community-driven approaches.
+AfiYor is the first AI assistant built specifically for Africa, powered by Ubuntu philosophy and designed to understand African business culture, mobile money systems, and community-driven approaches.

 ## ✨ Features